-Mythology is a word that peeks my interest every time.
+Mythology is a word that peaks my interest every time.
 I love reading stories from various classical mythological texts.
 Indian, Greek and Egyptian mythology especially have always been on top of my list.

 So when it came to picking a topic for my Top 10 feature this week, I decided to go with the romantic stories from ancient mythology.
-I did not want to put together a list that was common and most popular, I wanted to share the stories that have been special for me, the ones I developed a strong affinity to.
+I did not want to put together a list that was common and most popular, I wanted to share the stories that have been special for me, the ones to which I developed a strong affinity.